Naveenpotta/Python-project-for-data-science/README.md

 # Python-project-for-data-science
-This project consists of 3 files
+This repo consists of python project for data science